ebenz99/MPCM-Nextflow/README.md

 2. Download the config file and put in `~/.kube/`
 3. Clone this repo
 4. Run with `nextflow kuberun ebenz99/MPCM-Nextflow -latest`
-5. Save data with `./kube-save.sh deepgtex-prp projects/ebenz99/MPCM-Nextflow/op`
+5. Save data with cd